-Precautions for safe handling Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs Use in a well-ventilated area.
+Precautions for safe handling Safe handling DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
 Prevent concentration in hollows and sumps.
 DO NOT enter confined spaces until atmosphere has been checked.
 Avoid smoking, naked lights, heat or ignition sources.
-When handling, DO NOT eat, drink or smoke Vapour may ignite on pumping or pouring due to static electricity.
-DO NOT use plastic buckets Safe handling Earth and secure metal containers when dispensing or pouring product.
+When handling, DO NOT eat, drink or smoke.
+Vapour may ignite on pumping or pouring due to static electricity.
+DO NOT use plastic buckets.
+Earth and secure metal containers when dispensing or pouring product.
 Use spark-free tools when handling.
 Avoid contact with incompatible materials.
 Keep containers securely sealed.
 Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions. ▶ Store in original containers in approved flame-proof area.
-No smoking, naked lights, heat or ignition sources. ▶ DO NOT store in pits, depression, basement or areas where vapours may be trapped Keep containers securely sealed.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.
+Other information Store in original containers in approved flame-proof area.
+No smoking, naked lights, heat or ignition sources.
+DO NOT store in pits, depression, basement or areas where vapours may be trapped.
+Keep containers securely sealed.
 Store away from incompatible materials in a cool, dry well ventilated area.
 Protect containers against physical damage and check regularly for leaks.
 Observe manufacturer's storage and handling recommendations contained within this MSDS.
 Tank storage: Tanks must be specifically designed for use with this product.
 Bulk storage tanks should be diked (bunded).
 Locate tanks away from heat and other sources of ignition.
-Cleaning, inspection and maintenance of storage tanks is a specialist operation, which requires the implementation of strict procedures and precautions. ▶ Keep in a cool place.
+Cleaning, inspection and maintenance of storage tanks is a specialist operation, which requires the implementation of strict procedures and precautions.
+Keep in a cool place.
 Electrostatic charges will be generated during pumping.
 Electrostatic discharge may cause fire.
-Ensure electrical Other information continuity by bonding and grounding (earthing) all equipment to reduce the risk.
+Ensure electrical continuity by bonding and grounding (earthing) all equipment to reduce the risk.
 The vapours in the head space of the storage vessel may lie in the flammable/explosive range and hence may be flammable.
 For containers, or container linings use mild steel, stainless steel.
-Examples of suitable materials are: high density polyethylene (HDPE), polypropylene (PP), and Viton (FMK), which have been specifically tested for compatibility with this product. ► For container linings, use amine-adduct cured epoxy paint. ▶ For seals and gaskets use: graphite, PTFE, Viton A, Viton B. Unsuitable material: Some synthetic materials may be unsuitable for containers or container linings depending on the material specification and intended use.
-Examples of materials to avoid are: natural rubber (NR), nitrile rubber (NBR), ethylene propylene rubber (EPDM), $polymethyl\ methacrylate\ (PMMA),\ polystyrene,\ polyvinyl\ chloride\ (PVC),\ polyisobutylene.\ However,\ some\ may\ be\ suitable\ for\ glove$ materials Do not cut, drill, grind, weld or perform similar operations on or near containers.
-Containers, even those that have been emptied, can contain explosive vapours.
+Examples of suitable materials are: high density polyethylene (HDPE), polypropylene (PP), and Viton (FMK), which have been specifically tested for compatibility with this product.
+For seals and gaskets use: graphite, PTTE, Viton A, Viton B. Unsuitable material: Some synthetic materials may be unsuitable for containers or container linings depending on the material specification and intended use.
+Examples of materials to avoid are: natural rubber (NR), nitrile rubber (NBR), ethylene propylene rubber (EPDM), polymethyl methacrylate (PMMA), polystyrene, polyvinyl chloride (PVC), polyisobutylene.
+However, some may be suitable for glove materials.
+Do not cut, drill, grind, weld or perform similar operations on or near